tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 * Flesh out day-to-day processes implied but not explicitly defined by TIPs
 * Run large-scale events beyond the scope of what Community CCs handle on their own

+**Examples of Project CC readiness:**

+* Self-starts projects and recruits community members to deliver value to the community
+* Assists in coordinating workgroup activities
+* Gives quality feedback on items like feature and initiative prioritization
+* Is able to work amicably with a wide swath of people from varying backgrounds and viewpoints

 #### Community CCs

 Community CCs help with day-to-day community affairs.
 Community CCs might do things like: